JackSzwergold/Writing/dreams/An Odd Penny on a Subway Car.md

 #### Notes on a dream I had on June 6, 2016

-I don’t remember the complete flow—or overall narrative—of this dreams but it contained imagery surrounding coins.
+I don’t remember the complete flow—or overall narrative—of this dream but it contained imagery surrounding coins.

 At one point in this specific dream I am sitting on a subway train and see what looks like a penny on the floor.
 I lift myself out of the seat, lean over and pick it up.
 But as I look closer at the coin, I notice that it’s not really a penny but rather a modified penny.